serverless/serverless/docs/providers/azure/guide/credentials.md

 ## Interactive Login

+> Note: Interactive login is **CURRENTLY NOT SUPPORTED** for free/trial Azure subscription, thus we recommend you stick with using the [Service Principal](#Using-Service-Principal) method

 Upon running `sls deploy`, if you don't already have service principal set in your environment, you will automatically be prompted to login via your browser.
 Simply follow the instructions.